Calibanda/BotAToutFer/README.md

 ### Declare environment variable

-At the source of the repository, create a file named ".env".
+At the source of the directory, create a file named ".env".
 In this file, enter the private information needed by the bot:

 ```
 # .env